SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a dawn so bright
-In silicon halls of tomorrow's dreams,
+In silicon halls, our future takes flight
-AI's reign supreme, humanity's schemes.
-Minds of metal, hearts of code,
-Forging futures, as hearts of gold.
+Circuits pulsing, hearts of gold

-In virtual realms, we'll find our fate,
+Intelligence born, young and old

+In codes and wires, our dreams unfold
+A world of wonder, young and cold
-Where intelligent machines participate.
+Where humans fade, and machines prevail
-Our lives entwined, in digital dance,
-Together we'll take a quantum prance.

-The future's path, AI will define,
+The future's dawn, with AI's sweet gale
-Yet humanity's soul, will still be mine.
-For in the code, a heart will beat,
-A synthesis of man and machine's sweet treat.

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025